m3di/extra_kasre_detector/final/readme.md

 print("accuracy on test set: " + str(accuracy))
 ```

-this is eddited on github.
+this is eddited on github yesterday.